MattSchwabby/docker-vrising-cdk/README.md

 5 - Next, you'll need to copy some of your Repository's information into the `src\config.json` file.
 All of this information can be found in the AWS console.
 The values you need to set are:

-`EcrRpoUri` - You can copy this value by clicking the boxes next to your Repository Name in the ECR console:
+`EcrRepoUri` - You can copy this value by clicking the boxes next to your Repository Name in the ECR console:
 ![ECR Uri](assets/ECRUri.png)

 `EcrRepoArn` - This is the Amazon Resource Name (ARN) of your Elastic Cointainer Registry.
 To find this, select your Repository in the ECR console, click the `Actions` button, then click `Summary`.
 Your Registry's ARN will be listed in the right hand corner.